ajpelu/dp_dispersantes/text/datapaperv1.md

 *Figure 1.
 Location of Sierra Nevada (southern Spain) (a) and boundaries of the National and Natural Parks.
 Red lines indicates location of sampled transects*
 :white_check_mark: LOLA --> Ajustar tamaño del mapa.
 Transectos en color segun tres categorias de transectos
+:red_circle: ANTONIO --> Check this.
+The ArcGis project where I got the final map is in `geoinfo/mapa_localiza.mxd`.
+The map is `/figures/mapa_location_final.jpg`.

 ### Design description